-See the CSE Career Center’s Graduate Resume and Curriculum Vitae Guide (PDF) for detailed information.
+For detailed information, see the CSE Career Center's Graduate Resume and Curriculum Vitae Guide.

 Consider consulting with a faculty member or advisor for feedback on your CV, as they often serve on hiring committees and have experienced an academic job search.